grenade/nitrate/readme.md

 - Use `tracing` spans for job and device context in logs.
 - Keep public APIs small, testable, and backend-agnostic.
 - Open a PR with descriptive commit messages and include tests or updates to existing tests where possible.

+## CI/CD Notes

+The CI pipeline runs on standard GitHub runners without CUDA.
+For CUDA-related checks:
+- Clippy and format checks use `NITRATE_CUDA_SKIP=1` to generate stub PTX modules
+- Release builds use the `ghcr.io/quantus-network/cuda-builder:13.0.0` Docker image with CUDA 13.0
+- The build system gracefully handles missing NVCC for check/clippy operations

 ## Release Process